Donor Profile

 Spain is a parliamentary monarchy in which the monarch is the head of state and the prime minister is the head of government.
 Spain is a highly decentralized country; therefore, sub-national state actors such as autonomous regions, local administrations, and universities also provide ODA.

-Spain has a multi-party system but for the last three decades, the social-democratic Socialist Workers’ Party and the conservative People’s Party have been predominant.
+Spain has a multi-party system but for the last three decades, the social-democratic PSOE and the conservative People’s Party have received the most support.
 Through a system of proportional representation, Spanish citizens elect Members of the Congress of Deputies approximately every four years.
 The party with the largest number of seats then forms the government.
 Spain has had minority governments since the June 2016 elections, which have affected governability.
 Minority governance has resulted in a few episodes of political stalemate and instability, and the Parliament has held greater influence over development policy as well as the ODA budget.

 On October 24, 2023, the PSOE and left-wing ‘Sumar’ alliance announced an agreement to form a new progressive coalition government, with key priorities including the 2030 Agenda for Sustainable Development, increasing Spanish development finance according to 0.7% ODA/GNI by 2030, and making Spain a global leader on feminist policies.

-Interim Prime Minister and PSOE leader Pedro Sánchez is posed to continue as head of government through 2026.
-The Spanish parliament is likely to induct him as prime minister before November 27, 2023.
-The new coalition cabinet, which is a renewed version of the same cabinet that governed from 2020-2023, could be operative before 2024.
+Prime Minister and PSOE leader Pedro Sánchez is poised to continue as head of government through 2026.
+The Spanish parliament inducted him as prime minister before November 17, 2023.
+The new coalition cabinet is a renewed version of the same cabinet that governed from 2020-2023.

-Sánchez has positioned multilateralism, gender equality, and development cooperation as cornerstones of Spain’s foreign policy.
-In response to the COVID-19 crisis, Spain announced that global health and epidemic preparedness will be top priorities going forward.
+Sánchez positioned multilateralism, gender equality, and development cooperation as cornerstones of Spain’s foreign policy.
+In response to the COVID-19 pandemic, Spain announced that global health and epidemic preparedness will be top priorities going forward.

 Spanish civil society, which includes secular and Catholic NGOs and think tanks, plays a key role in development cooperation.
 Although NGOs have lost some of their influence in recent years, the level of NGOs’ inclusion in policy dialogue remains high, both through bilateral platforms and MAEC’s Council for Development Cooperation.
 Prominent organizations include Spain’s main civil society umbrella organization for development cooperation, la Coordinadora, ISGlobal, Oxfam Intermón, the Elcano Royal Institute, Salud por Derecho, and UNICEF Spain.

-Spain currently holds the presidency of the Council of the EU, running from July to December 2023.
-Spain's motto for the presidency is 'Europe, closer', encouraging closer cooperation between EU countries.
+Spain held the presidency of the Council of the EU from July to December 2023.
+Spain's motto for the presidency was 'Europe, closer', encouraging closer cooperation between EU countries.
+The Spanish Council Presidency also highlighted EU cooperation with LAC countries, hosting the 3rd EU-CELAC Summit in July 2023.

 Who is responsible for allocating Spanish ODA?